Discover ASAN / KFFAAL : Pioneers in NIGERIA FERTILITY & SURROGACY Practices as a Non Governmetal Organization. ( NGO )

 – To link with other international fertility organizations such as IFFS, ASRM, ESHRE, FIGO, WHO and provide input from Nigeria and Africa to these organizations.

-– To channel funding for the improvement of Reproductive Medicine services on the continent with good governance and in an ethical manner.
+– To channel funding for the improvement of Fertility & Reproductive Medicine services on the continent with good governance and in an ethical manner.